If you would like any further information about the appeals procedure you may contact us on:

 Please do not send Notice of Appeals, evidence or letters to the hearing centre address as this could result in delays in your case.

 If you intend to travel to the hearing centre by public transport, the journey planner provided by Transport for London on their website may be of some assistance in planning your journey - TfL Journey Planner

 If you intend to drive to the hearing centre please note that there are no parking facilities on-site.
 However, local parking places can be viewed on the City of London website and the City of Westminster website.
 There is one disabled parking bay on Furnival Street.

 If you are using a SAT NAV or other electronic mapping service, please use our address "10 Furnival Street" to find us rather than the postcode.
 On some applications, the postcode will take you to a road at the rear of our building which you will not be able to access the hearing centre from.

 If you are unable to attend your hearing

-If you are unable to attend your personal hearing for any reason please contact us by telephone as soon as possible.
+If you are unable to attend your personal hearing for any reason please contact us by telephone as soon as possible to request a reschedule.

 To avoid any delay in considering your request, please do not e-mail or post it to us.

 Unless you have spoken to somebody or received written or e-mail confirmation that your hearing has been rescheduled, please do not assume that you will automatically be granted an adjournment.